Request for Quotation

 Also available in 48 h Express-Service

 Beam splitters split an incident light beam into a transmission and a reflection component.
 Light, a laser, or an image are partially reflected, as through an optical mirror, and partially transmitted, as through an optical window.

 All DST beam splitters are designed for light without defined polarization, i.e. non-polarized light.
-When using DST beam splitters with polarized light sources or with a polarized laser beam, the optical splitting ratios may therefore deviate from the specifications given here, as they are specified for randomly polarized light.
+When using DST beam splitters with polarized light sources or with a polarized laser beam, the optical splitting ratios may deviate from the specifications given here, as they are specified for randomly polarized light.
 The DST beams splitters are undefined in terms of polarization or polarization effects.
 However, this does not generally exclude an application with polarized light sources.
 Often the desired gradation can be achieved by selecting a higher or lower existing ratio and the cost can be drastically reduced compared to a customer-specific coating batch.
 If you need a beam splitter plate for polarized light or a polarized laser beam, please contact us with information on wavelength, splitting ratio and all relevant details of your application.
-In case of special requirements regarding polarization properties, we can also manufacture polarization-optimized, customer-specific divider optics at sufficient production quantities.
+In case of special requirements regarding polarization properties, at sufficient production quantities we can also manufacture polarization-optimized, customer-specific divider optics.

-In addition to our standard beam splitters, the DST300, DST500, and DST700 series, we have the capabilities to coat splitting ratios according to customer specifications.
+In addition to our standard beam splitters, the DST300, DST500, and DST700 series, we have capabilities to coat splitting ratios according to custom specifications.
 Also feasible on a batch basis are polarizing beamsplitter cubes, beam splitter prisms, near-infrared beam splitters, and high-power beam splitters.
-Design and production of polarizing beamsplitter cubes, as well as polarization direction maintaining optics, can also be realized.
-Such beam splitter components are always customized and are therefore not listed in detail on our website.
+Design and production of polarizing beamsplitter cubes, as well as polarization direction maintaining optics can also be realized.
+Such beam splitter components are always customized and therefore not listed in detail on our website.
 Please use our inquiry form to request customized beam splitter optics, technical assistance, and further information.